 Compatibility with more apps

 It's desperately vague at the moment, but word on the street suggests Apple is focusing on expanding the range of applications with optimised support for the Apple Pencil.
+It's possible this is the case with the Apple Pencil 2, but we haven't got confirmation on that yet.

 Wei Feng, the Chinese-language site already quoted in the release date section, writes: "The so-called Apple Pencil 2 will have what kind of characteristics?
 According to the supply chain, the answer is 'compatible with a large number of applications'."